Translate

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.

-Join 14.5K other subscribers
+Join 27.4K other subscribers

 Context

-Well differentiated NETs, particularly at the lower end of the scale tend have a good outlook, even at the higher stages incuding Stage IV.
+Well differentiated NETs, particularly at the lower end of the scale tend have a good outlook, even at the higher stages including Stage IV.
 Some at the lower end of stage and grade can even be removed with curative intent and patients can then be discharged (words from NET specialists and their guidelines).
-Clearly there are always outliers in any scenario (at each end of the spectrum) but not many people would disgree with either of these statements.
+Clearly there are always outliers in any scenario (at each end of the spectrum) but not many people would disagree with either of these statements.

 Slow motion, chronic and indolent?

-Some descriptions of the outlooks of lower grade well differentiated NETs have regularly been ampflified by use of terms in the context of those with the more advanced well differentiated NETs, such as “cancer in slow motion“, “chronic disease” and “indolent“.
-I quite like the quote from one of my older blogs “with low grade NETs, stage IV is not the red flag it is with more aggresive cancers” and this ties into the second article which I will go on to quote below.
+Some descriptions of the outlooks of lower grade well differentiated NETs have regularly been amplified by use of terms in the context of those with the more advanced well differentiated NETs, such as “cancer in slow motion“, “chronic disease” and “indolent“.
+I quite like the quote from one of my older blogs “with low grade NETs, stage IV is not the red flag it is with more aggressive cancers” and this ties into the second article which I will go on to quote below.

 I was half prompted to write this blog after seeing a story from Australia where the patient used the words “cancer in slow motion” and “chronic disease” and it was nice to hear this patient get on with their life.
-In fact she was diagnosed in the same year as myself (2010) with the same stage, same end of the grade spectrum and the same primary location.
+In fact, she was diagnosed in the same year as myself (2010) with the same stage, same end of the grade spectrum and the same primary location.
 Read her story clicking here

 The Australian experience above came days after I intercepted another article talking about cancer in general.
 That one was entitled “Top cancer specialist explains why it’s time to rethink what stage 4 means” so it follows the gist of what I was hinting at above.
 This article is about a cancer specialist who uses similar language as above including the statement “There was a time, says Evans, when being diagnosed with stage 4 cancer was something of a death sentence.
 “Yet people are now living longer and more comfortably than ever before, possibly for decades, with a chronic condition of cancer.”
 Clearly Sir Chris Evans is talking much wider than just lower grade NETs because believe it or not, many other cancers are also slow growing and indolent!
 He was also referring to major advances in research, increasing amounts of earlier diagnoses and treatment based on scientific advances and what we now know about cancer.
 You can read this article by clicking here.